echurchill/CityWorld/README.txt

 *
 * You should have received a copy of the GNU General Public License
 * along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+Todo
+Park benches
+Figure out why trees are missing from parks sometimes

+v0.4 (preliminary)
+Added cisterns and most of the tops of parks
+Added the command "CityWorld", which will teleport you to (and create) "CityWorld" Added stairs back in (they might be missing in some buildings but that is pretty rare) Added doors (like stairs they might be missing in some buildings) Manholes are more functional (ladders and doors are down there now) Roundabouts now have fountains, "ART!" or a bit of both Got BlockPopulators working
+Cleaned up the code considerably

 v0.3
 Added sewers and plumbing